pvmm/hitbasic/README.md

 How to generate a new grammar
 -----------------------------

 `BASIC.py` contains the grammar transformed into code and it's generated from the rules contained in the file `BASIC.peg`.
-So if you change the rules, you should generate a new `BASIC.py` file.
+So if you change the rules, you should generate a new `BASIC.py`.
 To generate this file you will need node.js and npm installed on your system.
 In the root directory execute the following commands:

 ```
 $ npm install